-Hiring a good SR&ED consultant is not as easy is you think it is.
+Hiring a good SR&ED consultant is not as easy as you think it is.
 You shouldn’t, I repeat SHOULD NOT, just google it, pick the one at the top of the list, and go with it.
-The Scientific Research and Experimental Development Tax Incentive Program is a pretty a complex program that requires competence and experience (hence the reason why consultants for it exist).
+The Scientific Research and Experimental Development Tax Incentive Program is a pretty complex program that requires competence and experience (hence the reason why consultants for it exist).
 A good SR&ED consultant will enable your organization to maximize its refund and have all the information to back up claims presented if needed.

 So the real question here is, if I can’t just go to Google and pick the one at the top of the list, how do I identify a SR&ED consultant that knows how to maximize the hell out of my refund?
 The answer to this is questions.
 You need to ask a few pointed questions.
 The answers to these questions will help you sieve through a whole list of potential SR&ED consulting firms, and leave you with the good ones to choose from.

-One of the best ways to find any service provider is ask 5 friends in similar businesses who they would use.
+One of the best ways to find any service provider is to ask 5 friends in similar businesses who they would use.
 If one name keeps on coming up, use them.

 How much prior experience do you have with SR&ED claims for my industry?

 You want to make sure that the consultant or firm that is going to be helping you has substantial experience in SR&ED, not just general accounting.
 How many reports have they written, who is on their team, their qualifications, how long they have been with the company, and will any of the work be outsourced.

 Tip: Straight-up accounting firms are not well qualified in handling SR&ED.
 Especially when dealing with the scientific aspect of SR&ED.